darakian/darakian.github.io/_posts/2018-05-12-how-many-bytes-part2.md

 Again we see a point of diminishing returns, but for this dataset the point seems to be around 600 bytes.
 Perhaps this is unsurprising as more files increases the odds of any two files being similar for n bytes and indeed that is exactly what is shown here.

 # Satisfaction
-This was a quick update, but it's good to see that even with a large dataset 4KB provides a very good initial result with  220,868 unique hashes for 290,406 files of which X are unique.
+This was a quick update, but it's good to see that even with a large dataset 4KB provides a very good initial result with 220,868 unique hashes for 290,406 files of which 229,231 are unique.
+The first pass hash gives us 96% coverage of the unique files in the dataset.
+Considering the the simplicity of the solution 96% differentiation is just amazing.

 # Want to test your own dataset?